shin8484/PopupWindow/README.md

 ### Create and show show

-Create a PopupItem in the VC where you want to display the popup and call the method of the `PopupPresentable` protocol
+Create a PopupItem in the ViewController where you want to display the popup and call the method of BasePopupViewController

 ```Swift
 var popupItem: PopupItem = PopupItem(view: LoginView.view(),